Full Biography

 George performs on the Fatimaphone under the scrutiny of Fatima residents

-In 2005, George co-founded an experimental opera project, Glue Factory, which devises musical and visual performances inspired by the spaces they fill: derelict buildings, old factories, farms, houses and city streets.
-Audiences are asked to pass through these spaces following a simple set of instructions.
-Glue Factory has carried out work for a wide range of commissioning bodies, most recently the Butler Gallery for a performance in a derelict workhouse in Callan, Killkenny.
+In 2005, George co-founded an experimental opera project, Glue Factory, which devised musical and visual performances inspired by the spaces they filled: derelict buildings, old factories, farms, houses and city streets.
+Audiences were asked to pass through these spaces following a simple set of instructions.
+Glue Factory carried out work for a wide range of commissioning bodies, including the Butler Gallery for a performance in a derelict workhouse in Callan, Killkenny.

 George performing with Glue Factory